Randomized Gaussian Process Upper Confidence Bound with Tighter Bayesian Regret Bounds

 where $C_1 \coloneqq 2 / \log(1 + \sigma^{-2})$ and $C_2 \coloneqq 2 + s$. \end{theorem} See Appendix~\ref{app:proof_discrete} for detailed proof.

 Theorem~\ref{theo:BCR_IRGPUCB_discrete} has two important implications.
 First, Theorem~\ref{theo:BCR_IRGPUCB_discrete} shows the convergence rate $O(\sqrt{T \gamma_T})$, in which multiplicative $\sqrt{\log T}$ factor is improved compared with $O(\sqrt{T \gamma_T \log T})$ achieved by GP-UCB \citep{Srinivas2010-Gaussian}, RGP-UCB, and TS \citep{Russo2014-learning}.
-Thus, IRGP-UCB achieves the best convergence rate for BCR.
-Second, IRGP-UCB does not need to schedule the parameters of $\zeta_t$, i.e., $s$ and $\lambda$, in contrast to GP-UCB and RGP-UCB.
+Second, more importantly, IRGP-UCB does not need to schedule the parameters of $\zeta_t$, i.e., $s$ and $\lambda$, in contrast to GP-UCB and RGP-UCB.
 Therefore, through randomization, IRGP-UCB essentially alleviates the problem that the well-known $\beta_t \propto \log(t)$ strategy results in a practically too large confidence parameter.
 Further, over-exploration in the later iterations can be avoided.
 The IRGP-UCB is the first GP-UCB-based method that enjoys the above technical and practical benefits.